dclamage/AoC2023/README.md

 ## Structure

 Each day's solution is in a separate directory named `aoc2023-dayXX` where `XX` is the day number.
-Inside each directory, you'll find `main.rs`, which contain the solutions for parts 1 and 2 of that day's problem.
+Inside each directory, you'll find `src/main.rs`, which contain the solutions for both parts of that day's problem.

 ## Running the Solutions